 Only when she decides over her body, her life, her future can the world move forward.

-One year ago, a global movement was sparked to support the fundamental rights of women and girls as a direct response to the Trump administration’s re-enactment of the Global Gag Rule.
+In 2017, a global movement was sparked to support the fundamental rights of women and girls as a direct response to the Trump administration’s re-enactment of the Global Gag Rule.
 It caused people all over the world to come together to shout loud and clear that only she decides about her body, her life, her future – without question.

 At Marie Stopes International we promise to be bold and do all we can to protect women’s access to basic and life-saving reproductive healthcare.
 We will not look away from abortion, and we will not turn our back on the women who need it.
 We will continue to work hard to ensure a woman’s right to bodily autonomy and protect each and every woman's right to choose when or whether to have children.